nextthingco/docs/Gadget-docs/source/includes/_build.md

 1. **Pull Example Images** from Docker Hub and deploy to hardware.
 See the Examples LINK section to learn about this process.

 2. **Build Images** locally on a development computer.
 Use GadgetCLI to deploy and run containers on C.H.I.P.
 Pro and other Gadget supported hardware.
-See the Build Images Locally LINK to learn more about that.
+See the Build Images Locally section LINK to learn more about that.

 ## Example Images